A unified approach to $L^p$ Hardy and Rellich-type inequalities in Euclidean and non-Euclidean settings: Introduction

-Also in this case the constant on the left-hand side of (\ref{Rellich Euc Lp Classica}) is sharp.
-When \(N > 2p\), the set of functions for which (\ref{Rellich Euc Lp Classica}) holds can be extended to \(\mathcal{W}^{1,p}(\rN)\).
-The dimension \(N=2p\) plays the same critical role as \(N=p\) for the Hardy inequality.\\
+As in the Hardy case, the constant on the left-hand side of \eqref{Rellich Euc Lp Classica} is sharp.
+When \(N > 2p\), \eqref{Rellich Euc Lp Classica} extends, by density, to all functions \(u \in W^{2,p}(\rN)\).
+The dimension \(N = 2p\) plays the same critical role here as \(N = p\) does for Hardy's inequality.

-Due to their usefulness, significant efforts have been made to extend these two inequalities to more general contexts beyond the Euclidean setting.
-In \cite{GL}, Garofalo and Lanconelli proved the following weighted Hardy inequality in the Heisenberg group: